janstary/lpc10/README.md

-This implementation of LPC10 was extracted from [SoX](https://github.com/janstary/sox) where it has been since around 1996.
+This implementation of LPC10 was extracted from [SoX](https://github.com/janstary/sox) where it has been bundled since around 1996.
 The point of this is to make LPC10 a separate library.

 ## Goals